GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Access_MOUDs.md

 Provider locations prescribing Medications for Opioid Overuse Disorder (MOUDs) were sourced from SAMHSA database for Buprenorphine & Methadone.
 Provider locations for those prescribing Vivitrol/Naltrexone data was scraped from *vivitrol.com*.

 ### Description of Data Processing:
-Data was first cleaned and prepared for analysis.
-We geocoded all the locations through the [tidygeocoder](https://cran.r-project.org/web/packages/tidygeocoder/vignettes/tidygeocoder.html) package in R as well as supplemental geocoding through University of Chicago Library GIS services.
+Data was identified, wrangled, cleaned, and prepared for analysis.
+We geocoded locations locations through the [tidygeocoder](https://cran.r-project.org/web/packages/tidygeocoder/vignettes/tidygeocoder.html) package in R, as well as supplemental geocoding through University of Chicago Library GIS services.
 We calculated centroids for each census tract and ZCTA, and then conducted a nearest resource analysis to determine the Euclidean distance from each centroid to the nearest MOUD provider location.
 This produced minimum distance access variables for each of the three medications.

 ### Key Variable and Definitions:
 | Variable | Variable ID in .csv | Description |